Annabelle Selldorf: Hauser & Wirth 18th Street

 In 2013 Selldorf Architects renovated the Roxy roller rink and nightclub into Hauser & Wirth's (a global gallery) second gallery in New York City.
 The expansive space encompasses 24,700 and is free of columns because of its former life as a garage and roller skating rink.
 When visitors arrive they are drawn up a concrete staircase to the gallery's main 10,000 square foot exhibition space.
 While the space could have easily been renovated into a blank canvas, Selldorf decided to restore the original wood ceilings and steel trusses.
 Furthermore, Selldorf maximized the spaces natural light by expanding pre existing skylights.

 National Gallery, London

-In July 2021, Selldorf emerged as the winner from an international shortlist of six firms to lead a design team for a major building project of London's National Gallery, including an upgraded foyer in the 1991 Sainsbury Wing, a new research centre in the lower level of the main 1838 Wilkins building and improvements to the outdoor space on the edge of Trafalgar Square.
+In 2021, Selldorf emerged as the winner from an international shortlist of six firms to lead a design team for a major building project of London's National Gallery, including an upgraded foyer in the 1991 Sainsbury Wing, a new research centre in the lower level of the main 1838 Wilkins building and improvements to the outdoor space on the edge of Trafalgar Square.
+In 2026, Selldorf was among six shortlisted for yet another extension just to the north of the 1991 Sainsbury Wing; however, Kengo Kuma was eventually chosen instead.